modin-project/modin/docs/getting_started/troubleshooting.rst

   cfg.Engine.put("dask")

   if __name__ == "__main__":
-    df = pd.DataFrame([0,1,2,3]) # Dask Client creating is hidden in a first call of Modin functionality. print(df)
+    df = pd.DataFrame([0, 1, 2, 3]) # Dask Client creation is hidden in the first call of Modin functionality.
+    print(df)

 or